ACK Receipt Format (Verifiable Credential)

 Verify the cryptographic signature (

-) on the VC using the public key
+proof) on the VC using the public key

-’s DID.
+associated with the issuer’s DID.
 This ensures the receipt hasn’t been

 tampered with since issuance.2